RichardJECooke/fusionauth-quickstart-javascript-express-web/README.md

 ## How To Run

-In a terminal run the following to start fusionauth.
+In a terminal run the following to start FusionAuth.

 ```shell
 docker-compose up